bridgetownrb/bridgetown/bridgetown-website/src/_docs/content/pagination.md

 {% endraw %}
 {% end %}

 By default, paginated pages will have 10 items per page.
-You can change this in your config by modifying the `per_page` key like so:
+You can change this by modifying the `per_page` key like so:

 ```yml
 paginate: